lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 By definition, ferns and seed plants have different methods of sexual reproduction.
 In chapter \ref{it_takes_two} we take interest in finding the fern transcription factors behind the transition to sexual reproduction.
+The rationale here, is that we can infer the evolution of sexual reproduction of plants from the evolution of transcription factors controlling the reproductive organs of those plants.

-We use RNAseq to find these transcription factors and then place these in a phylogeny with seed plant ABCDE genes responsible for flower organ identity.
+We use RNAseq and homology searches to find transcription factors active in _A. filiculoides_ during sexual reproduction.
+Then, we place these in a phylogeny with seed plant ABCDE genes responsible for flower organ identity.
 The exact methods are detailed in chapter \ref{it_takes_two}.
 I highlight it here for our use of prank INDEL realignment (as demonstrated in +@fig:fig7_align_trimprank A vs. B) for this was a major step in acquiring a well supported phylogeny (+@fig:fig7_MIKCc_phylogeny).